Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 *Side notes from my tests and automation jobs:*

 - [Memberships of Administrative Units](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/resources/administrative_unit_member) can be also automated by Azure AD Terraform Provider.
-- In the past, there was no no `Remove-MgDirectoryAdministrativeUnitMember*` cmdlet in "Microsoft.Graph" PowerShell module.
+- In the past, there was no `Remove-MgDirectoryAdministrativeUnitMember*` cmdlet in "Microsoft.Graph" PowerShell module.
 Therefor,e I’ve have been chosen the ["Delete" method on the API call](https://docs.microsoft.com/en-us/graph/api/administrativeunit-delete-members?view=graph-rest-1.0), like I did by using `Invoke-MgGraphRequest`.

 ### Identify which objects are protected by RMAU